Rotisserie Boneless Ribeye Roast with Garlic Crust

 I’m trying something new with my Christmas roast – boneless Ribeye.

-That’s why I tried boneless ribeye roast.
+I figured I’d try a boneless ribeye roast, to see if I could improve my manners and still get my favorite cut of beef.
 Ribeye roast is a prime rib with the bones cut off.
 I love the big, meaty flavor of ribeye, and I was curious how it would turn out without the bones.

 The boneless ribeye has some advantages over the bone-in prime rib.
 The best part of a rotisserie roast is the perfect browned crust.
 With a bone-in roast, that crust only goes halfway around; cutting the bones off takes the crust with them.
 A boneless roast is ringed with a perfect crust.
 Carving is the second advantage; no bones to worry about, just slice and serve.

 Now, don’t get me wrong.
 I’m not giving up on rotisserie prime rib.
 There is something primeval about a roast with bones sticking out of it.
 It speaks to me.
-It’s that inner Henry VIII thing again.
-And, I think cooking with the bones on gives the meat a little extra flavor.
 But boneless ribeye is another a good cut of meat for the rotisserie.

 Recipe: Rotisserie Boneless Ribeye Roast with Garlic Crust